wp-plugins/summarize-posts/readme.txt

 = 0.7 =

+Lots of fixes and improvements!
+And a new logo!

-Lots of fixes, including the (repaired) ability to sort on custom fields, set the date format, better debugging messages, implementation of the set_default() method.
+* Repaired ability to sort on custom fields
+* Implemented ability to manipulate the date format
+* Implemented ability to use custom fields in date filters (date_min, date_max)
+* Better debugging messages
+* Implementation of the set_default() method.
+* Support for searches on hierarchical taxonomies.

 = 0.6 =